ringraham117/LinkedLists/README.md

-# Message-Decoder
+# Reversing a linked list
-This program will find the number of ways that an encoded message can be decoded.
+This program will accept the head node of a linked list and then display the elements in reverse order.